Collaborative Neural Rendering using Anime Character Sheets: Abstract

 \section{Abstract}

-Drawing images of characters at desired poses is an essential but laborious task in anime production.
-In this paper, we present the Collaborative Neural Rendering~(CoNR) method to create new images from a few arbitrarily posed reference images available in character sheets.
-In general, the high diversity of body shapes of anime characters defies the employment of universal body models for real-world humans, like SMPL.
-To overcome this difficulty, CoNR uses a compact and easy-to-obtain landmark encoding to avoid creating a unified UV mapping in the pipeline.
-In addition, CoNR's performance can be significantly increased when having multiple reference images by using feature space cross-view dense correspondence and warping in a specially designed neural network construct.
-Moreover, we collect a character sheet dataset containing over $700,000$ hand-drawn and synthesized images of diverse poses to facilitate research in this area.
+Drawing images of characters with desired poses is an essential but laborious task in anime production.
+Assisting artists to create is a research hotspot in recent years.
+In this paper, we present the Collaborative Neural Rendering~(CoNR) method, which creates new images for specified poses from a few reference images (AKA Character Sheets).
+In general, the diverse hairstyles and garments of anime characters defies the employment of universal body models like SMPL~\cite{loper_smpl_2015}, which fits in most nude human shapes.
+To overcome this, CoNR uses a compact and easy-to-obtain landmark encoding to avoid creating a unified UV mapping in the pipeline.
+In addition, the performance of CoNR can be significantly improved when referring to multiple reference images, thanks to feature space cross-view warping in a carefully designed neural network.
+Moreover, we have collected a character sheet dataset containing over $700,000$ hand-drawn and synthesized images of diverse poses to facilitate research in this area.